Global Demographics and Population Projections

 This assumes no technological or attitudinal changes leading to higher number of births, that a higher percent of heathier seniors will not work longer or retire later, that projections of longer life expectancies are not dramatically higher.
 Also, no speculation about the future possibility of massive migration, the long-term effects of global warming and climate change, or changes in retirement ages, laws, and programs.
 No speculation on when the research and innovation in health care technology will become widespread.

 As populations and the labor forces of a country decrease, it is possible that income per capita will continue to rise for a generation or two.
-But in the long run, income per capita falls.
+But in the long run, income per capita will probably fall.

 It is nearly impossible to predict technological and organizational change over the next 25 or 50 years.
 This will help determine if increases in productivity will counter the decrease in the size of the working population.